How Might Businesses Use Cognitive Biases to Their Advantage?

 Business use: Craft marketing and communication strategies that align with your target audience’s existing beliefs about your industry or services.

-Example: Organic food companies highlight health benefits, reinforcing health-conscious consumers’ beliefs about natural products.
+Confirmation bias example: Organic food companies highlight health benefits, reinforcing health-conscious consumers’ beliefs about natural products.

 8. The Halo Effect: The Influence of One Positive Trait